CephalofairGames/merc-packs-faq/index.md

 <br>
 <p><b>A general note on hit point conditional bonuses: </b> Your current hit points are always evaluated before performing an ability, or before suffering any damage.
 For example, for Numb the Pain (1, top), your hp are evaluated before you suffer any damage for the damage reduction ability.
 Note that some actions, like Seeing Red (5, top) put an ability divider after self-damage.
 Anything following the self-damage will refer to your new HP value.</p>

-<p><b>Is half my maximum hit point value rounded up, or down?</b> While you should normally have an even number of hit points, if it doesn't specify, don't round it in either direction.</p>
+<p><b>Is half my maximum hit point value rounded up, or down?</b> While you should normally have an even number of maximum hit points, if it doesn't specify, don't round it in either direction.</p>

 <p><b>Defiance of Death (1, top), Strength in Agony (1, top), etc. - If I use an item to increase my number of targets, do I need to take extra damage?</b> No; just like with element consumption, the benefits for spending health will apply to all attacks made in the attack ability.</p>